brosner/django-sqlalchemy/tests/README.txt

 * **norelations** - The norelations application is a very basic application that contains a single ``Person`` model.
 It is the simplest of cases.

+Included in the ``tests/apps`` directory is a ``manage.py`` module that can be used to test any of the test applications out in the shell, just like you normally would.

+By default the ``settings.py`` module in that directory mimics the ``settings.py`` in the main ``tests`` directory with the exception that the database is set to a regular sqlite database.

+Please refrain from committing any temporary databases that you may create in the course of testing the applications.